NetworkedPlanet/website/support/index.md

 {:.table}

 ## Documentation ##
 All products come with complete documentation.
-For easier access we have put some of the more recent documentation online - if the product you require documentation for is not listed below please [contact us](mailto:support@networkedplanet.com).
+For easier access we have put some of the more recent documentation online - if the product you require documentation for is not listed below, please [contact us](mailto:support@networkedplanet.com).
 The following documentation is currently available:

   * [Data Platform 1.0](./dataplatform_1.0/)
   * [TMCore07 SP6](./tmcore07sp6/)